It’s been 10 months since I had a spinal fusion to stabilize my spondylolisthesis. Is it too soon to start running again, or is it time?

 Two Steps Forward, Three Steps Back

 Around 7-8 months post-op, I began having new acute back pain.
 Sometimes it felt like my pre-surgery pain.
 Other times I had pain in spots that had never really bothered me before.
-I’ve since learned that these “flare-ups” are common after a spinal fusion.
+I’ve since learned that these “flare-ups” are common after spinal fusion surgery.
 Once a section of the spine has been immobilized, the rest of the spine (particularly the parts adjacent to the fusion) has to compensate.
 And the joints carrying the extra load can periodically become irritated and inflamed.

 So far I’ve been able to manage my flare-ups with a combination of anti-inflammatories, physical therapy, TENS therapy, and avoiding obvious triggers.
 And thankfully, my most recent episode of acute back pain is resolved.
 (In case you missed my latest vlog post, here’s a peek inside one of my PT sessions.)